dscho/xkcd/content/comics/2017-9-27-worrying-scientist-interviews.md

 More worried --->

-[The chart shows the following titles left to right (least to most worrisome), some above and some below the line however that doesn't affect their relative positions.
+[The chart shows the following titles left to right (least to most worrisome), some above and some below the line; however, that doesn't affect their relative positions.
 They are listed here in ascending worrisomeness for ease of viewing.]

 Archeologist